 Procedures

-Partner Housing Australasia, its Members and its Board shall operate and act in accordance with the “Procedures” documents, which has been developed from and describe the practical application of, this “Constitution & Code of Conduct” document.
+Partner Housing Australasia, its Members and its Board shall operate and act in accordance with the “Policies and Procedures” documents, which has been developed from and describe the practical application of, this “Constitution & Code of Conduct” document.

 The and “Procedures”” may be developed, adopted and implemented by the Board, provided they remain consistent with the intent of the “Constitution & Code of Conduct” consistent with each other.